-At Rosie’s Place, when a woman comes to us in need of a meal, we know she needs more than food.
+At Rosie’s Place, when a woman comes to us for a meal, we know she needs more than food.
 More importantly, we know that we can help her.

 Every year, Rosie’s Place meets thousands of poor and homeless women with thousands of unique needs and challenges.
-Some can be remedied immediately and some will be long-term processes.
-Below is a summary of our constellation of programs for poor and homeless women.
+Some can be addressed immediately and some will require a longterm process.
+Below is a summary of our constellation of programs and services.

-Women can take English as a Second or Other Language and Literacy classes in our education center; find assistance with job and housing searches; and find employment creating gifts items and jewelry in our social enterprise, the Women's Craft Cooperative.
+Women can take English as a Second or Other Language, Literacy and computer classes in our Women's Education Center and find assistance with job and housing searches.

-Multi-lingual Advocates assist women with short- and long-term issues, and guests are encouraged to participate in self-advocacy activities, which can empower them to be their own best advocates, and our diverse arts program.
+Multi-lingual Advocates assist women with short- and long-term issues; attorneys provide holistic legal services; and guests are encouraged to participate in our diverse Arts and Public Policy activities, which can empower them to be their own best advocates.

 We stay connected to guests by providing ongoing follow-up to newly-housed guests, oversight of women who have complex phyisical and mental health issues and home visits to isolated women.
 We reach women beyond our walls through a satellite office at Franklin Field and collaborations with Boston Public Schools and Massachusetts Trial Courts.